 - Steam inhalations twice a day to keep mucus thin

 - To steam heat water in a pot on the stove.
 Add Eucalyptus leaves, crushed garlic, sliced ginger, lemon peels.
 Put a towel over your head and breathe in the steam for at least 5-10 times.

-Note if you struggle to breathe – time to go to the hospital
+Note if you struggle to breathe – it is time to go to the hospital

 Covid-19 binds oxygen, so the quality of the blood is poor, with less oxygen.

-It’s a good idea to have a oximeter in the house which measures the amount of oxygen in the blood.
-A pulse oximeter is an accurate instrument for checking pulse rate and the saturation of peripheral oxygen (SpO2) in the blood.
+It’s a good idea to have an oximeter in the house which measures the amount of oxygen in the blood.
+A pulse oximeter is an accurate instrument for checking pulse rate and peripheral oxygen saturation (SpO2) in the blood.
 The product is suitable for being used at home and just clips on a finger or toe to measure the oxygen levels in the blood.
 In Covid patients the oxygen levels falls as they struggle to breathe.

-Typically, more than 89 percent of your blood should be carrying oxygen.
-An oxygen saturation level of 95 percent is considered normal for most healthy individuals.
-A person with a level of 85 would already need oxygen to prevent tissue damage.
+Typically, more than 89 % of your blood should be carrying oxygen.
+An oxygen saturation level of 95 % is considered normal for most healthy individuals.
+A person with a count of 85 would already need oxygen to prevent tissue damage.
 If it drops to 80 – get to a hospital immediately.

-With hospitals overwhelmed an oximeter is an quick easy way to check a patient at home to determine whether they should go to hospital or whether they can recuperate at home.
+With hospitals overwhelmed, an oximeter is an easy way to check a patient at home to determine whether they should go to hospital or whether they can recuperate at home.

 3rd phase – healing